StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io/_posts/2018-03-09-code_sample_vanity.md

 The code below takes a prefix (prefix must start with S, like all Stratis addresses) and generates addresses until the start of the address matches the requested prefix.
 It then prints the address/private key to the screen and halts.

+You should edit the code below so that the prefix "SA" is change to something else that starts with S.

 ```cs
 using System;
 using NBitcoin;